DamienFremont/photoshop-layers-exporter-script/README.md

 * Execute `layers-exporter.bat`
 * Get your results from your `Documents` folder

-NOTE: Edit `output` value in `layers-exporter.jsx` with you want to change the target folder
+NOTE: Edit `output` value in `layers-exporter.jsx` if you want to change the target folder

 # Example